amrfekryy/study-notes/React/hooks.md

 Functions that let you “hook into” React features (ex: state, lifecycle) from function components (previously known as “stateless components”).

 ### Why?
-- avoid `this` keyword confusion
-  - in classes, we need to use `this` keyword, and remember to bind event handlers.
-- optimization
-  - classes don't minify well and make hot reloading unreliable.
-- sharing stateful logic
+- reusing stateful logic:
-  - in classes, we had to use advanced patterns (HOC, render props) which changes component hirarchy and make code less readable.
+  - we can extract stateful logic with `custom hooks` instead of using advanced patterns (HOC, render props) which changes component hirarchy and make code less readable.
-- group related logic into isolated units
+- replacing complexity of lifecycle methods:
-  - in classes, we are forced to split logic based on lifecycle methods.
+  - `useEffect` hook groups related logic (separates concerns) in units rather than forcing a split based on lifecycle methods.
+- solving class-components issues:
+  - avoiding `this` keyword confusion, and having to bind event handlers.
+  - optimization issues: classes don't minify well and make hot reloading unreliable.

 ### Rules
-- only call inside a functional component or a custom hook
 - only call hooks at top level
+- only call hooks from React function components or custom hooks

 ### useState
 ```js